AudreyLL88/MS3__Sante/README.md

 * Comment section for registered user
 * Functionnality to consult other member profiles for registered user
 * Share recipe functionnality.
+* Possibility to have more than one admin.
+* Reverse search from ingredients to cocktails.

 <a name="technologies"></a>